 Storing potatoes properly is an important part of our gardening.
 We grow a lot of potatoes (some years over 250 pounds) so it is important that we keep those potatoes lasting as long as possible in our winter storage.

-I’m going to cover a few of the basics of potato storage first and then we will talk about several different methods for storing potatoes and which will be the most successful for long term storage.
+I’m going to cover a few of the basics of potato storage first and then we will talk about several different methods for storing potatoes and which will be the most successful for long-term storage.
+Before you put your potatoes in storage be sure to Cure them for 7 to 10 days.
+You can learn more about this process by reading this post.

 What to look for when storing potatoes